I've been very lucky in this life.

 "The Gift Of Closure: WW II veteran returns books to Germany after more than sixty years" (Fine Books & Collections magazine): I'm a fanatic book collector myself so I found this man's unselfishness to be truly impressive.
 The story struck such a nerve that I turned around and blogged about it after the story came out.

 The American Revolution (Various pubs): I am in no finer company than when I convene with this nation's founding mothers and fathers.
 I spend enormous amounts of time studying and writing about this subject.
 My idea of a dream vacation is going to Boston and spending my time in some of the founder's footsteps.
 I collect antiquarian books on the subject and review modern-day editions such as "Following The Drum", a recent book about the women encamped at Valley Forge.
 Closer to home, I frequently visit George Washington's home at Mt.
 Vernon, consider joining the Continental Army, finally find a group I feel like I belong to, camp out with Ben Franklin in Philadelphia, and anchor myself in rare books and manuscripts at the Library of Congress.
+Naturally, I've built my own humble library of 18th and 19th-century books about the American Revolution -- writing a guide on the subject for Fine Books & Collections magazine.
+See "Collecting the Revolution: A budding collector's search for early American people, places and books."
+I also previewed the opening of George Washington's new library.

 Recent Comments